top of page

 Gabriele Münter Portrait of Marianne Werefkin 1909 Stadtische Galerie im Lenbachhaus © DACS 2023

-Acclaimed photographer Zanele Muholi is getting a major career retrospective at Tate Modern — in what is actually a second attempt.
+Acclaimed photographer Zanele Muholi gets a major career retrospective — in what is actually a second attempt.
 The first iteration of this show was massively curtailed by the Covid-19 pandemic at the end of 2020.

-This second incarnation promises to be even bigger, and to include new works produced in the intervening three years.
-In total over 260 photographs will go on display, representing the full breadth of the artist’s career to date.
+This second incarnation is even bigger, and includes new works produced in the intervening three years.
+In total over 260 photographs are on display, representing the full breadth of the artist’s career to date.

 Muholi describes themself as a visual activist.
 From the early 2000s, they have documented and celebrated the lives of South Africa’s Black lesbian, gay, trans, queer and intersex communities.

-A number of Muholi’s key photographic series will be highlights of this exhibition.
+A number of Muholi’s key photographic series are the standout highlights of this exhibition.
 These include the early series Only Half the Picture, and Faces and Phases, where each participant looks directly at the camera, challenging the viewer to hold their gaze.

 Other key series of works include Brave Beauties, which celebrates empowered non-binary people and trans women, many of whom have won Miss Gay Beauty pageants, and Being, a series of tender images of couples which challenge stereotypes and taboos.

 Seen as a pioneer of film environments — and most famous for his ‘solid-light’ installations — McCall is now 77 years old.
-His exhibition will let visitors enter and explore his huge artworks, which are mostly created from a thin mist pierced by slowly evolving planes of projected light.
+His exhibition lets visitors enter and explore his huge artworks, which are mostly created from a thin mist pierced by slowly evolving planes of projected light.

 A grid montage of mugshots of soft toys